Machine Learning (ML) for IoT

 The Internet of Things generates massive volumes of data from millions of devices.
 Machine learning is powered by data and generates insight from it.
 Machine learning uses past behavior to identify patterns and builds models that help predict future behavior and events.

-Machine learning delivers insights hidden in IoT data for rapid, automated responses and improved decision making.
+IoT and Machine learning deliver insights otherwise hidden in data for rapid, automated responses and improved decision making.
 Machine learning for IoT can be used to project future trends, detect anomalies, and augment intelligence by ingesting image, video and audio.

 Why use machine learning for IoT?